-The soluble fiber found in whole grains such as whole-wheat bread, brown rice, and oatmeal binds the cholesterol in your meal and drags it out of your body, Madden says.
-"And, when your body needs to utilize cholesterol in the future, it draws on your blood cholesterol supply, effectively lowering your total blood cholesterol level and your risk for heart disease."
-And oatmeal isn’t just for breakfast; you can enjoy it any time of day with these easy recipes.
+The soluble fiber found in whole grains, such as whole-wheat bread, brown rice, and oatmeal, binds the cholesterol in your meal and drags it out of your body, says Madden.
+"And when your body needs to utilize cholesterol in the future, it draws on your blood cholesterol supply, effectively lowering your total blood cholesterol level and your risk for heart disease," she explains.
+Oatmeal isn’t just for breakfast, either; you can enjoy the heart-healthy food any time of day with these high-protein oatmeal recipes.

-Grabbing a handful of nuts is a heart-healthy way to beat the afternoon itch for a cookie, Madden says.
+Grabbing a handful of nuts is a heart-healthy way to beat the afternoon itch for a cookie, says Madden.
 "Almonds are very high in heart-healthy monounsaturated fats, vitamin E, and fiber, while walnuts are a great plant-based source of an omega-3 fatty acid called alpha-linolenic acid."
 According to the American Heart Association, monounsaturated fats can help reduce levels of bad cholesterol in your blood and lower your risk of heart disease and stroke.

-Foods Fortified by Plant Sterols
+Foods Fortified with Plant Sterols

 Salmon (or Other Fatty Fish)

 Forget the old 'an apple a day' adage — it seems eating a daily persimmon is a better way to keep the doctor away.
 Research shows the polyphenols found in this fruit (which has twice as much fiber and more antioxidants than an apple) can help decrease levels of LDL cholesterol and triglycerides.

-According to researchers in The Netherlands, people who drank more than two, but no more than four, cups of coffee a day for 13 years had about a 20 percent lower risk of heart disease than people who drank more or less coffee or no coffee at all.
+According to researchers in the Netherlands, people who drank more than two, but no more than four, cups of coffee a day for 13 years had about a 20 percent lower risk of heart disease than people who drank more or less coffee or no coffee at all.
 Moderation is the key to coffee's heart-health benefits — the caffeine is a stimulant which can cause a temporary increase in blood pressure, and in excess, can lead to irregular heart beat.